Funds have been carefully calculated (in CAD) to cover the full costs of:

 might not have to endure what I did and am enduring.

-I write this in detail so that you might understand just how many factors there can be which may make someone feel as though they're transgender and that that's the only choice for them, even if it turns out that it's not, even if it turns out that it's something they can only live to regret.
+I write this in detail so that you'll understand how many factors there can be which may make someone feel they're transgender and that that's the only choice for them, even if it turns to regret.
+I apologize for the timeline I got wrong!
+It was very hard to recall, foggy on antidepressants for years.

 As a young girl, I never fit into the 'girl' category.
 Things the usual girl would like, I didn't, and